lukechilds/browser-env/README.md

 > ❗️**Warning**
 >
-> This module adds a lot of stuff to the global namepace, use with care.
+> This module adds a lot of stuff to the global namespace, use with care.

 ## Install